 A number of arts were actively given patronage by the Imperial Mughals.
 Amongst them the most prominent were music, paintings, calligraphy and architecture: no royal court, imperial or sub-imperial were without them.

 We know that when Babur came to India, he was accompanied by painters, architects and musicians.
 However, distinct “schools” of Mughal Art and Architecture arose only during the reign of his grandson Akbar.
 Foundations of a Mughal Atelier of Miniature paintings as well as a distinct Mughal School of Architecture were laid during this period.
-Similarly in the other fields like music and architecture new beginnings were made.
+Similarly in the other fields like music and literature new beginnings were made.
 The reign of Jahangir saw the growth in these courtly arts.
-Finally, the period of Shahjahan is supposed to be the period of zenith as far as these aesthetic arts were concerned.
+Finally, the period of Shahjahan is supposed to be the period of zenith as far as most of these aesthetic arts, as well as literature were concerned.
 As per the general and popular understanding the reign of Aurangzeb however marked a decline of these arts.
 Here we will see whether this popular perception of “decline” under an “orthodox” Aurangzeb holds water or not.
 I have already dealt with the actual position of music under Aurangzeb separately, where, basing on the works of Katherine Schofield and others, we have seen that knowledge and practice of music actually percolated down to the non-imperial levels.
 Much more was written about music under Aurangzeb than before.

 Now under Aurangzeb, the quantity, quality and range of Mughal paintings is said to have considerably declined: still from whatever survives from this reign, it appears that the idealized tendencies of Shahjahan’s reign still continued.
 A case in point can be, according to Catherine Asher, the composition done by Hashim in c.
 1658 preserved in Arthur M. Sackler Museum, Harvard University of Arts Museum, Cambridge.
 But then unlike Shahjahani works, its undefined background and inconsistent modelling seems somewhat simplified and flat.